Supplying Assets to the Compound Protocol

 Here’s an overview of supplying a token to the Compound Protocol with Solidity:

 - Get some ETH into your own Ethereum wallet by purchasing/mining (or faucets on test nets).
 This will be used for gas costs.
-If you’re using Ganache CLI on localhost, you’re ready.
+If you’re using Hardhat on localhost, you’re ready.

 - Get some ERC20 token, in this case Dai.
 If you are working in the production environment, purchase some Dai for your Ethereum wallet.
-If you are working with a Ganache CLI test blockchain, follow the instructions in the section Minting Test Net Dai to get your test wallet some Dai.
+If you are working with a Hardhat test blockchain locally, your test wallet will receive some Dai when you run the run-localhost-fork.js script.

 - Get the address of the ERC20 contract.